 The Contractor shall determine the existing operating pressure of the watermain to be lined prior to construction.
 The Contractor shall provide the determined operating pressure to the Contract Administrator prior to construction.
+If there are multiple operating pressure zones withing the test zone, the highest operating pressure shall be used as the basis for determining the test pressure.
 Refer to Special Specifications of Contract for further detail on determining operating pressure.

-The test duration and allowed make up water shall be in accordance with ASTM F1216-21 section 8.3.
+The test duration and allowed make up water shall be in accordance with ASTM F1216-22 section 8.3.
 Refer to Special Specifications of Contract for further detail on pressure test procedures and requirements.